23 Aug What Do I Do If My Alarm.com Video Doorbell Is Offline?

 A video doorbell (like the Alarm.com Slim line Doorbell Camera, or the Skybell HD Ring Doorbell Camera) is a great way to keep tabs on who is coming to your door.
 You can also talk with people through the video doorbell while you’re out.

-Has your alarm.com video doorbell is offline and you’re no longer able to check in and see who is at your front door?
+Has your alarm.com video doorbell gone offline and you’re no longer able to check in and see who is at your front door?

 There are two reasons why your device may have gone offline.